Botiuk/PetrykPyatochkin/README.md

 App for facilitating personnel accounting at the enterprise.
 Information about positions and departments of enterprise, personal card for each worker, managing worker's vacations.

-Built with: Rails 7.1.3, Ruby 3.2.2, postgres, Turbo, Stimulus, Bootstrap, Cloudinary, devise.
+Built with: Rails 7.1.3, Ruby 3.2.2, postgres, Turbo, Stimulus, Bootstrap, Cloudinary, devise, ActiveAdmin.

 Test with: RSpec, factory_bot_rails and faker.